amanahuja/pandemic_data_notebooks/README.md

 Python packages and libraries
 * Basic stuff: Python core libraries, pandas.
 * I try to use limit requirements to those packages included in Anaconda.
-* For visualizations, I use altair, bokeh, or seaborn.
+* For visualizations, I use plotly.

 ## Data sets